bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 She then held up a finger, stood up from her chair, and walked over to a table behind her.

 "Let's make a small quiz, shall we?" she said, as she grabbed a bottle with powder, and a metal plate.
-She made to rows of powder on the plate - both the same length, but one row had more powder in it that the other.
+She made two rows of powder on the plate - both the same length, but one row had more powder in it that the other.

 "The question is simple - which row will burn faster?
 The thin, or the tick?" she said as she pointed towards the two rows.